teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 The MPU6050 uses the shared I2C bus.

-The VL53L0X sensors also use I2C.
+The three VL53L0X sensors also communicate over I2C.

-Because multiple VL53L0X sensors initially use the same default address, their XSHUT lines allow the sensors to be activated sequentially and assigned separate working addresses.
+Because identical VL53L0X sensors initially use the same default address, their XSHUT lines allow them to be enabled sequentially and assigned separate working addresses.

 ---